-After their six weeks at PROMYS, the 2013 CMI-PROMYS Scholars attended the week-long Oxford Masterclasses at Wadham College, Oxford University.
+After their six weeks at PROMYS, the 2014 CMI-PROMYS Scholars attended the week-long Oxford Masterclasses at Wadham College, Oxford University.
 In this photo, the Scholars and Dr. Alexander Ritter (front right) are shown with Wadham Emeritus Fellow Sir Roger Penrose (center front), who gave a presentation to the Scholars on Penrose tiling.

 The 2014 CMI-PROMYS Scholars come from Belgium, France, Germany, Romania, Russia, Spain, and the United Kingdom and will attend PROMYS at Boston University (June 29-August 9, 2014) followed by the Oxford Masterclasses in Geometry at Oxford University (August 10-August 16, 2014).

 Scholarship applications were received from 27 European countries.
 There were a large number of very strong applicants, and it was extremely difficult to select the group of Scholarship Finalists.
 Finalists from 10 countries were interviewed via Skype or telephone by PROMYS alumni from 8 European countries.
 The alumni told us how very much they enjoyed speaking with the Finalists about the students' interests and plans both in and beyond mathematics.
 Selecting the CMI-PROMYS Scholars from the pool of exceptional Finalists was again very hard.
 We look forward to welcoming the CMI-PROMYS Scholars in person to the PROMYS community at Boston University and to working with them this summer.

 There are clearly a large number of talented young mathematicians in Europe who are very eager to collaborate with peers and to immerse themselves in challenging mathematical problem solving.
 We thank all the Scholarship applicants for their thoughtful applications and wish them a happy and productive summer and continued success in their mathematical endeavors.